Death of Subhas Chandra Bose: Mukherjee Commission 2005

-Japanese government report 1956, declassified September 2016
+Government of Japan report 1956, declassified September 2016

-An investigative report by Japanese government titled "Investigation on the cause of death and other matters of the late Subhas Chandra Bose" was declassified on 1 September 2016.
+An investigative report by the Government of Japan titled "Investigation on the cause of death and other matters of the late Subhas Chandra Bose" was declassified on 1 September 2016.
 It concluded that Bose died in a plane crash in Taiwan on 18 August 1945.
 The report was completed in January 1956 and was handed over to the Indian embassy in Tokyo, but was not made public for more than 60 years as it was classified.
-According to the report, just after takeoff a propeller blade on the airplane in which Bose was traveling broke off and the engine fell off the plane, which then crashed and burst into flames.
+According to the report, just after takeoff a propeller blade on the aeroplane in which Bose was traveling broke off and the engine fell off the plane, which then crashed and burst into flames.
 When Bose exited it his clothes caught fire and he was severely burned.
 He was admitted to hospital, and although he was conscious and able to carry on a conversation for some time he died several hours later.